BroadbandForum/usp/docs/specification/index.typ

   Data Collection mechanism utilizes the MQTT protocol, and the USPEventNotif Bulk Data collection mechanism utilizes the existing USP communications channel related to the USP Controller that owns the bulk data profile.
-From a data encoding perspective, both Bulk Data collection mechanisms support the #emph[CSV]; and #emph[JSON]; options as described later.
-From a data formatting perspective, both Bulk Data collection mechanisms support the #emph[Object Hierarchy]; and
+From a data encoding perspective, all Bulk Data collection mechanisms support the #emph[CSV]; and #emph[JSON]; options as described later.
+From a data formatting perspective, all Bulk Data collection mechanisms support the #emph[Object Hierarchy]; and
   #emph[Name Value Pair]; report formats, also described later.
 The Bulk Data collection mechanism is configured within an Agent by